starknet-edu/starknetbook/primer/README.md

     <img src="../misc/evolution.png">
 </div>

-For a more concrete example of the trillemna we can move outside of the blockchain context entirely.
+For a more concrete example of the trilemma we can move outside of the blockchain context entirely.
 Say Alice has an important piece of data she needs access to.
-To start we will represent this data as ascii characters in YAML format:
+To start we will represent this data as ASCII characters in YAML format:

 ```yaml
 alice_account: 5.00